-The introductory workshop days to our programmes are well established and a detailed programme can be found here.
+The introductory workshop days to our programmes are well established and a detailed programme is developed based on local priorities.
 Our revised programme has an emphasis on COVID-19, learning together about what has worked well and what we can build on together for the future.